-Under the Home (UTH) is a complete online curriculum available for kindergarten and first grade at the time of this review (Spring 2017).
-Grades two and three should be available by Spring of 2018, and grades four and five are slated for a year after that.
+Under the Home (UTH) is a complete online curriculum available for kindergarten through third grade, and grades four and five are slated for 2020.

 There is course work for 36 weeks per year in math, reading, prose, poetry, writing, art history, music, and studio art for both levels.
-History, geography, and science are added for first grade.
-The cost is only $30 per year for your family.
+History, geography, and science are added for first grade and above.

 It is important to note that this curriculum is now free!
 One reason the author is able to do this is by utilizing many older resources that are in the public domain.
 However, UTH creator Sonja Glumich has greatly enhanced these resources with detailed lesson plans that include teaching instructions, questions, and a wealth of activities.
 A parent needs to work with each child through the lessons although there are some lesson activities that children can complete on their own.
 This is not an independent study curriculum.

 While the source textbooks used for math and reading are traditional, lessons guides broaden the appeal of those books and make lessons workable for the many children who need other methods of learning.

 For reading instruction, UTH has two strands for kindergarten through second grade.
 One strand teaches explicit phonics while the other teaches broader reading skills.
 For reading skills, UTH enhances McGuffey’s Eclectic Primer with audio pronunciation of letters, words, and sentences along with guides for teaching each lesson.
-However, these lessons tend to be fairly traditional in the manner of presentation with relatively limited methods of presentation and no suggestions for students who need more work on a concept or skill.
-Note that the first lesson for kindergarten teaches the sounds and recognition of six letters plus the upper-case A as well as the words A, a, cat, rat, and and.
+Children will need to begin with phonics lessons before they are ready to begin the reading lessons since the first reading lesson for kindergarten teaches the sounds and recognition of six letters plus the upper-case A as well as the words A, a, cat, rat, and and.
 This presupposes that children already have some familiarity with the alphabet and sounds and are ready to blend letters into words.
-If a child is not yet ready for this at the beginning of kindergarten, you will have to look elsewhere for reading readiness material.
+The McGuffey Readers continue to be used beyond second grade.

-Writing lessons in kindergarten can begin with printable pages from a tracework book or else a copywork book.
+Handwriting lessons in kindergarten can begin with printable pages from a tracework book or else a copywork book.
 Both use the identical material from McGuffey’s Eclectic Primer.
 Links to the copywork pages are embedded in the correlating reading lessons.
 If children have not already learned to print, you will probably have to provide more direct instruction on the formation of individual letters than is provided here.
 There is no instruction in cursive handwriting included at this time.

 Charlotte Mason’s ideas have definitely influenced UTH.
 The studies for art, literature, prose, and poetry expose children to authors, artists, and composers along with their works in a Charlotte Mason fashion.
 Lessons plans include narrations and picture studies, but they also sometimes add background material to be read by the parent and other activities such as hunting for particular details in a painting, vocabulary words to learn, coloring, drawing, identifying map locations, and acting.

 Prose lessons use real books that are included on UTH’s site.
 For kindergarten, children will hear My Father’s Dragon, stories from The Great Big Treasury of Beatrix Potter, Raggedy Ann Stories, Raggedy Andy Stories, The Velveteen Rabbit, and Uncle Wiggily’s Adventures.
 First graders listen to The Story of Dr. Doolittle, The Wind in the Willows, and The Princess and the Goblin.
 Second graders hear The Wonderful World of Oz, Alice in Wonderland, and Pinocchio.
 Books include LibriVox audio narrations so parents need not do the reading aloud themselves.
 Third graders listen to stories and tales from around the world as well as child-friendly versions of some of Shakespeare's plays.
 Both the stories and the audio narrations are presented in segments for each lesson so there’s no problem finding your place to pick up the next day.
 Discussion questions, vocabulary, and other activities gradually expand in the primary grades.

 Children learn about classical composers and their works in the music lessons, with the music embedded in the UTH website.
 Art history lessons concentrate on particular artists each year and some of their representative works.
 Background information and enrichment activities turn both music and art history lessons into mini-unit studies.